aws/aws-toolkit-vscode/docs/ARCHITECTURE.md

     const lens = command.build('Hello, World!').asCodeLens(range, { title: 'Click me!' })
     ```

--   Creating a tree node from a command:
+-   Creating a tree node:

     ```ts
     // `node` will execute the command when clicked in the explorer tree